-This page contains links to the City Code, Land Development Code, and other development-related resources.
-For information on the Imagine Austin priority program to revise the Land Development Code and its subdivision regulations, visit the project page.
+This page contains links to the City Code, Land Development Code and other development-related resources.

 The Design Standards and Mixed Use Ordinance (Subchapter E of the Land Development Code) is comprised of three primary components: 1) Site Development Standards, addressing sidewalks, pedestrian connectivity, parking, lighting, and more; 2) Building Design Standards, addressing features of buildings; and 3) Mixed-Use Standards, addressing residential, office, and retail uses within a single, pedestrian-oriented structure or district.